 Importantly, the money is guaranteed to never drop below market price.
-It also includes a second premium payments to help farmers invest in their own community programmes.
+It also includes second premium payments to help farmers invest in their own community programmes.

 Despite this all sounding promising, consumers will more than likely assume the product they’re buying with the Fairtrade mark is 100 per cent Fairtrade.

 But that’s not the case.
-In 2011, the Fairtrade Foundation changed its rules so in order for a product to receive Fairtrade status, only 20 per cent of the product’s ingredients need to meet Fairtrade standards, instead of the previous 50 per cent.
+In 2011, the Fairtrade Foundation changed its rules so that in order for a product to receive Fairtrade status, only 20 per cent of the product’s ingredients need to meet Fairtrade standards, instead of the previous 50 per cent.

 This means that farmers are not benefiting from the price of the entire product, as consumers would think they are.

-So when it comes to finding an ethical chocolate bar, it’s even better to look beyond the Fairtrade mark and research ethical brands that go beyond what Fairtrade pays, and ultimately is investing in improving their produce.
+When it comes to finding an ethical chocolate bar, it’s even better to look beyond the Fairtrade mark and research ethical brands that go beyond what Fairtrade pays, and ultimately is investing in improving their produce.

-As Phil Landers, founder of Land Chocolate, says, “the most important question to ask is, how much of that 60p from a corner shop chocolate bar goes back to the farmer”.
-Here, we have tested each bar for sustainable practices, taste, value, and recyclability.
+As Phil Landers, founder of Land Chocolate, says: “The most important question to ask is, how much of that 60p from a corner shop chocolate bar goes back to the farmer”.
+Here, we have tested each bar for sustainable practices, taste, value and recyclability.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.